pydoit/doit/doc/cmd_other.rst

    install : install executable (TODO)

 By default task name and description are listed.
 The task description is taken from the first line of task function doc-string.
 You can also set it using the *doc* attribute on the task dictionary.
-It is possible to ommit the description using the option *-q*/*--quiet*.
+It is possible to omit the description using the option *-q*/*--quiet*.

 By default sub-tasks are not listed.
 It can list sub-tasks using the option *--all*.